Aliases for CAPN10 Gene

 GeneCards Summary for CAPN10 Gene

 CAPN10 (Calpain 10) is a Protein Coding gene.
-Diseases associated with CAPN10 include polycystic ovary syndrome and hyperandrogenism.
-Among its related pathways are ERK Signaling and Apoptosis Pathway.
-GO annotations related to this gene include cytoskeletal protein binding and SNARE binding.
-An important paralog of this gene is CAPN9.
+Diseases associated with CAPN10 include Type 1 Diabetes Mellitus 2 and Polycystic Ovary Syndrome.
+Among its related pathways are Degradation of the extracellular matrix and Apoptosis Pathway.
+Gene Ontology (GO) annotations related to this gene include cytoskeletal protein binding and calcium-dependent cysteine-type endopeptidase activity.
+An important paralog of this gene is CAPN3.

-Calcium-regulated non-lysosomal thiol-protease which catalyze limited proteolysis of substrates involved in cytoskeletal remodeling and signal transduction.
+Calcium-regulated non-lysosomal thiol-protease which catalyzes limited proteolysis of substrates involved in cytoskeletal remodeling and signal transduction.
 May play a role in insulin-stimulated glucose uptake.